Odden69/ITrain/README.md

 ### Other
 - The background image came from [pxhere](https://pxhere.com/sv/photo/1283826?utm_content=shareClip&utm_medium=referral&utm_source=pxhere), as well as the images on the about page.
 - The Logo came from [focusfitness](https://www.focusfitness.net/stock-photos/downloads/fit-woman-chatting-phone-exercising-treadmill/).
+- The colour scheme was extracted from the background image and some complementary colour were added on [coolors](https://coolors.co/).

 ## Acknowledgements
 - First of all my mentor Narender Singh deserves a big thank you for mental support and cheering, and also for some hands on technical advice, when I got stuck.